SpecGen: Automated Generation of Formal Program Specifications via Large Language Models: Introduction

 \lz{To evaluate \tool, we conduct experiments on two datasets.
 We first evaluate \tool on the benchmark for the Java category of SV-COMP~\cite{svcomp}.
 To further evaluate the performance of \tool on different kinds of programs, we constructed another dataset containing 120 Java programs with manually written ground-truth specifications.
 The selected programs are highly representative, encompassing different control-flow structures and various data structures to avoid any bias in our evaluation.
 We compared the performance of \tool on the dataset against multiple baselines.
 The results of our evaluation demonstrate that \tool significantly outperforms the baseline methods. \tool successfully generated verifiable specifications for 279 out of the total 385 programs, outweighing 247 for AutoSpec~\cite{wen2024enchanting}, the best-performing LLM-based approach, and 98 for Houdini, the best-performing non-LLM method.} An ablation study on mutations was also conducted, proving the effectiveness of all four types of mutation operators.
 Additionally, the results of evaluations on the heuristic selection strategy suggested that our strategy effectively improves the efficiency of \tool compared to the random selection strategy.
 Furthermore, a user study was conducted to evaluate the semantic quality of the generated specifications, illustrating the ability of \tool to accurately and comprehensively characterize program behaviors.
 The main contributions are summarized as follows:

-\begin{itemize}[leftmargin=*,topsep=2pt] \item \sql{A novel approach for formal program specification generation leveraging the Large Language Models to generate accurate and comprehensive specifications to describe program behaviors.
+\begin{itemize}[leftmargin=*,topsep=2pt] \item \sql{A novel approach for formal program specification generation and corresponding prototype tool~\cite{github2024specgen}, leveraging the Large Language Models to generate accurate and comprehensive specifications to describe program behaviors.
 Benefiting from the code comprehension ability of LLMs, our approach is capable of generating specifications with high quality, overcoming the limitations of existing methods in generating simplistic and basic specifications.} \item \lz{A mutation-based generation approach to enrich the diversity of the LLM output, consisting of a set of mutation operators and a novel heuristic selection strategy proposed to improve the efficiency of the verification that existing works fail to consider.} \item A dataset \revised{named \textit{SpecGenBench},} with hand-written specifications by experts, facilitating follow-up research.
-Other than the established benchmark SV-COMP, we collected programs on a more diverse spectrum for deeper insights. \item A comprehensive evaluation from different aspects to evaluate the effectiveness of our approach.
+Other than the established benchmark SV-COMP, we collected programs on a more diverse spectrum for deeper insights. \item A comprehensive evaluation to evaluate our approach in all aspects.
 We compare \tool against Purely LLM-based approaches and representative non-LLM approaches. \tool succeeds in 279 out of the 385 programs, significantly outperforming the baseline approaches. \end{itemize}